lcdbezerra/csi_proximity/README.md

 ### Python Environment Setup

-We recommend using [Conda](https://docs.conda.io/en/latest/) for creating an isolated environment dedicated for running our code and ensuring that your own packages won't be disturbed.
+We recommend using [Conda](https://docs.conda.io/en/latest/) for creating an isolated environment dedicated to running our code and ensuring that your own packages won't be disturbed.
 Installation guidelines can be found [here](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).

 After installing Conda, create the environment from our required package list using: